Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

 - To indicate that the data is in the frequency domain, I used spectral in the variable name.

+The resulting translations of the variables are given in the following:

  old names         | new names
 -------------------|--------------------------